irods/irods_development_environment/README.md

 # iRODS Development Environment

-This repository contains tools for the running troubleshooting of a Docker-containerized iRODS server.
+This repository contains tools for the running and troubleshooting of a Docker-containerized iRODS server.

 ## Contents of this Guide
    1. [General Setup](#general-setup)